 How do I get a replacement TRMA card?

 Replacements are issued at the training center.
-Students must have a valid ID and will be charged a $5.00 fee.

 What are the plant entry requirements?